 Microsoft's Windows Azure cloud was hit by a worldwide partial compute outage today, calling into question how effectively Redmond has partitioned its service.
 The problems emerged at 2.35AM UTC, and were still ongoing as of 10.20PM UTC the same day, according to the company's service dashboard.
-"Manual actions to perform Swap …
+"Manual actions to perform …

 more like #F0FFFF

 they aint not got a fucking clue about computer